Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/Training/NiProvider/200_Series/251__MarketPrice__Performance__KeyByServiceId/ReadMe.txt

 written to the EMA library.

-This application demonstrates the performance usage of the EMA library in providing of OMM MarketPrice data to the Thomson Reuters Advanced Distribution Hub.
+This application demonstrates the performance usage of the EMA library in providing of OMM MarketPrice data to the Advanced Distribution Hub.

 251__MarketPrice__Performance illustrates how to efficiently create and publish a number of OMM items.
 This application uses source directory configured in the EmaConfig.xml file.